Why So Many Men are Afraid of Marriage

 This book is for any woman who wants a thriving romantic partnership.
 This guide dives into the work of various pioneers of polarity and relationship work that have inspired my own inner work.
 I highlight, connect the dots between, and elaborate on concepts by David Deida, Alison Armstrong, Osho, Byron Katie, Jordan Peterson, and Laura Doyle in the name of cultivating healthy dynamics with men.

 Understanding how men are fundamentally different to women has been one of the most liberating tools to calling in and being in a healthy romantic partnership.
 Too often, women treat men like women because we simply don’t know any better.
-Learning to honor men is also a reclamation of our femininity, and it invites a healthy polarity that drives chemistry and respect.
+Learning to honor men is also a reclamation of our femininity, and it invites a healthy polarity that drives chemistry and mutual respect.